nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Format:`list_note`

 ##### Export the tutor details: `export`
-Export the tutor details of that index together with the notes and subject list into a text file exit in the directory you saved
+Export the tutor details of that index together with the notes and subject list into a text file in the directory you saved the
-TutorTracker in /export/TUTORNAME
+TutorTracker jar under the export folder, with the tutor's name as file name.

 Format:`export INDEX`

-Example: `export 1`
+Example: `export 1` If the jar is saved in C:\Users\user\Downloads, and first tutor name is Alex Yeoh, text file Alex_Yeoh.txt will be saved under the export folder.
+Full path in this case would be C:\Users\user\Downloads\export\Alex_Yeoh.txt

 #### Favourites
-This feature allows tutees to track and manage their favourite tutors.
+This feature allows users to track and manage their favourite tutors.

 ![Favourite Ui](images/ug-images/Favourite.png)